Bipartisan Safer Communities Act

-The Bipartisan Safer Communities Act is a landmark United States federal law passed during the 117th United States Congress.
-It implemented several changes to the mental health system, school safety programs, and gun safety laws.
-Gun safety laws in the bill include extended background checks for gun purchasers under 21, clarification of Federal Firearms License requirements, funding for state red flag laws and other crisis intervention programs, further criminalization of arms trafficking and straw purchases, and partial closure of the boyfriend loophole.
-It was the first federal gun safety legislation enacted in 30 years.
+The Bipartisan Safer Communities Act is a United States federal law, passed in 2022.
+It implemented several changes to the mental health system, school safety programs, and gun control laws.
+Gun control laws in the bill include extended background checks for firearm purchasers under the age of 21, clarification of federal firearms license (FFL) requirements, funding for state red flag laws and other crisis intervention programs, further criminalization of arms trafficking and straw purchases, and partial closure of the gun show loophole and boyfriend loophole.
+It was the first federal gun control legislation enacted in two decades.

 The bill was introduced by Senator Marco Rubio (R–FL) on October 5, 2021, as an unrelated bill, then modified by an amendment by Senator Chris Murphy (D–CT) on June 21, 2022, and signed into law by President Joe Biden on June 25, 2022.

 Legislative history

 Background

 The bill was introduced in the Senate as an unrelated bill (S. 2938) by Senator Marco Rubio (R–FL) on October 5, 2021: it designated the Federal Building and United States Courthouse located at 111 North Adams Street in Tallahassee, Florida, as the Joseph Woodrow Hatchett United States Courthouse and Federal Building.
-It passed the Senate on December 9, 2021, with a unanimous consent and went to the House of Representatives, where it passed on May 18, 2022, with a 230-190 vote, with Representative Chip Roy (R–TX) voting present.
+It passed the Senate on December 9, 2021, with a unanimous consent and went to the House of Representatives, where it passed on May 18, 2022, with a 230–190 vote, with Representative Chip Roy (R–TX) voting present.

-House passage of gun-safety legislation
+House passage of gun control legislation

-After two deadly mass shootings in May 2022—the shooting massacre at a Tops supermarket in Buffalo, New York and the Robb Elementary School shooting—the Democratic-majority House (on a near party-line vote) passed a package of gun-safety bills, including a safe storage bill and bills to increase in the minimum age to buy semi-automatic rifles to 21, ban large-capacity magazines, and establish universal background checks.
+After two deadly mass shootings in May 2022—the shooting at a Tops supermarket in Buffalo, New York and the Uvalde school shooting—the Democratic-majority House (on a near party-line vote) passed a package of gun-control bills, including a safe storage bill and bills to increase in the minimum age to buy semi-automatic rifles to 21, ban "High-capacity magazines", and to establish "universal background checks".
 However, these bills were not taken up by the more divided Senate, which was evenly split between the parties.